Nehaadnekar/File-Sharing-App-MINI-PROJECT/README.md

 - [Vivek Goyal](https://github.com/vivek-goyal12)

-You can contribute by forking the project and sending pull requests.
-If you do, please don't forget to add your name to this list!
+You can contribute in this project by forking the project and by sending pull requests.
+If you do so, please don't forget to add your name to contributor's list!

 ## Contacts
-Please do not hesitate to contact us if you have any further queries, our email address is:
+Feel free to contact us if you have any further queries, at:
 <jitendra.singh_cs18@gla.ac.in>,
 <mani.bansal_cs18@gla.ac.in>,
 <neha.adnekar_cs18@gla.ac.in>,